dp90/HowManyFingers/README.md

 This section describes details of the dataset used to train and test the model, it discusses the applied network architecture and the method applied to find it, and concludes with remarks on the Numpy module and the machine the model is run on.
 The relative speed of both implementations is computed as the inverse of the relative time both models require to train.

 ### Dataset
-The dataset consists of 4049 images of both palms and backs of hands with 0-5 fingers extended (see figure XXX).
+The dataset consists of 4049 images of both palms and backs of hands with 0-5 fingers extended (see figure 1).
 Most (~80%) of these images are of the author's hand, and the remainder is collected from 11 volunteers in equal proportion.

 Figure 1: Examples of images in dataset
 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/Example1.png "Example image")